-When your kit has been received, you’ll get another email notification with a time estimate on when your items will be processed.
+When thredUP receives your kit, you’ll get another email notification with a time estimate on when your items will be processed.
 The estimate varies based on the influx of items thredUP is processing at the time.

 My estimate stated that my bag would be processed about three weeks after it had been received, however, it was actually processed in about a week.

 Of the nine items I submitted, only three were accepted for consignment.
-I was a little disappointed, but that number does align with thredUP’s disclaimer that they typically only accept 40% or less of items in a Clean Out Kit.
+I was a little disappointed, but that number does align with thredUP’s disclaimer that they typically only accept about 40% of items in a Clean Out Kit.